 Fully accredited by the Institute of Physics

-Our main programmes* are accredited by the Institute of Physics (IOP).
+Our Physics programmes* are accredited by the Institute of Physics (IOP).
 The IOP is the professional body that represents physics in the UK.

-*The Physics and Professional Education programme is accredited by the relevant teaching professional body, the General Teaching Council for Scotland, rather then the IOP.
+*For existing students on the Physics and Professional Education programme, this is accredited by the relevant teaching professional body, the General Teaching Council for Scotland, rather then the IOP.